He Spent Almost 20 Years Funding The Racist Right. It Finally Paid Off.

 Regnery said he can’t remember how much money he’s contributed to the movement, and there is no way for others to track all his personal donations to political groups.
 But those that he made through family charities and other tax-exempt organizations that he controls or influences total $580,000 since 2001.

-That’s a pittance compared to the philanthropists Regnery has compared himself to.
-The Koch brothers were able to pledge $889 million to candidates for the 2016 election, from their own money and other donors, and Greenpeace has said the Kochs spent $100 million from 1997 and 2015 on groups that deny climate change.
+That’s a pittance next to the philanthropists Regnery has compared himself to.
+The Koch brothers were able to pledge $889 million to candidates for the 2016 election, from their own money and other donors, and Greenpeace has said the Kochs spent $100 million between 1997 and 2015 on groups that deny climate change.
 Meanwhile, Soros has given away about $14 billion to his philanthropic efforts over the past three decades through his constellation of international foundations.
-But in the small pond of white nationalists, $585,000 is “a ton of money to be spending on these efforts," said Heidi Beirich of the Southern Poverty Law Center, an Alabama-based civil rights group that tracks hate groups and other extremists (the organization has drawn the ire of the far right and even mainstream academics because of concerns that it’s characterization of hate groups can sometimes be unfair and capricious).
-"The amount of money Regnery has given is far and away ahead of anyone else."
+But in the small pond of white nationalists, $585,000 is “a ton of money to be spending on these efforts,” said Heidi Beirich of the Southern Poverty Law Center, an Alabama-based civil rights group that tracks hate groups and other extremists.
+(The organization has drawn the ire of the far right and even mainstream academics because of concerns that its characterization of hate groups can sometimes be unfair and capricious.)
+“The amount of money Regnery has given is far and away ahead of anyone else.”

 HIS WHITE NATIONALIST EFFORTS FAIL